Installation¶

 clone vcpkg to any directory and install packages there.
 Assuming vcpkg has been

-and the directory has been added to PATH
+cloned in D:/dev/vcpkg and the directory has been added to PATH, you can

 $ vcpkg install argtable3:x64-windows-static